Beginner

 Authorization

 Authorization is the instant “yes” you see at the terminal.
-The network confirms you have enough balance and places a temporary hold.
+The network confirms you have available credit and places a temporary hold on your KAST Card.
 That’s why you see pending transactions almost immediately.

 Settlement